intel/zephyr.js/docs/ocf-ble.md

   stack gets into a bad state and the only way we know to fix it is to reboot the Linux host.

+6. Check for the Bluetooth network interface

-6. Check that you have a new network interface for this connection.
-It may take a few seconds for it to appear.
+  Check that you have a new network interface for this connection.
+It may take a few seconds for it to appear:

   ```
-  ifconfig
+  $ ifconfig
-  # You should see a bt0 interface
-  # e.g.
   bt0       Link encap:UNSPEC  HWaddr 5C-F3-70-FF-FE-78-1D-72-00-00-00-00-00-00-00-00
             inet6 addr: fe80::5ef3:70ff:fe78:1d72/64 Scope:Link
             UP POINTOPOINT RUNNING MULTICAST  MTU:1280  Metric:1